taroz/MatRTKLIB/README.md

 git clone https://github.com/taroz/MatRTKLIB.git
 ```

-To install **MatRTKLIB**, simply add its folder path to your MATLAB path list in MATLAB comand window:
+To install **MatRTKLIB**, simply add its folder path to your MATLAB path list in MATLAB command window:

 ```matlab
 addpath('/path/to/MatRTKLIB');